 |Per Game Averages|

 Whereas Young started the year as a worthy top 10 overall pick, he finished it as a mid-to-late first rounder.
 His numbers were respectable, but certainly not worthy of a top pick.
-I bolded the three numbers which gave me the greatest concern.
-Specifically, he only shot 26% from beyond the arc in the last third of the season.
-However, I was more worried that he average more than five turnovers per game throughout the season.
+I highlighted the three numbers which gave me the greatest concern.
+To start, he only shot 26% from beyond the arc in the last third of the season.
+He also averaged more than five turnovers per game throughout the season.
 His assist/turnover ratio of 1.8x at the start the season fell to 1.4x by the end of the year.
+The quality of NBA versus college defenders will only expose these deficiencies (i.e. poor shooting and controlling the ball).

 In my mock draft, I made a comparison between Trae Young and Jimmer Fredette.
 Of note, both players seemed to be able to shoot from well beyond the NBA 3-pt line while still in college.
 Young certainly has shown another dimension as a passer, but I don’t think he can overcome his lack of size and defensive skills.
 Overall, I predict he has a 50% chance of becoming a bust (i.e. in the bottom quartile of #5 overall picks) and a 20% chance of becoming a Top 10 bust candidate (i.e. in the bottom 10% of #5 overall picks).